HCL-TECH-SOFTWARE/domino-c-api-docs/docs/reference/Data/REGFlags.md

 ```
 #include <reg.h>
 ```

+**Definition :**

+typedef WORD REGFlags;

 **Description :**

 This is the datatype for the fREGxxx set of flags used in the registration functions

 **See Also :**
 [fREGxxx](/domino-c-api-docs/reference/Symb/fREGxxx)